All posts

 Can you form an LLC with $0 annual fees?

-New Mexico is rarely mentioned by formation services because none of them feature it prominently.
-The characteristics:
+New Mexico is the sleeper pick that formation services rarely mention because none of them feature it prominently.
+The numbers are hard to argue with:

-• $0 annual fee: no annual report, no franchise tax, no recurring state cost
+• $0 annual fee (no annual report, no franchise tax, nothing)

 • Privacy: member and manager names not required on Articles of Organization

-The trade-off: New Mexico's LLC statute is less extensively tested than Wyoming's or Delaware's.
-Charging order protection for single-member LLCs is not explicitly codified to the same degree.
-Court expertise in business matters is limited.
-For a solo founder with low litigation risk and a priority on minimizing all costs, these trade-offs have specific weight.
-For a founder who values the certainty of well-tested LLC statutes, Wyoming's $60/yr buys that certainty.
+The trade-off is statute maturity.
+New Mexico's LLC law is less tested than Wyoming's or Delaware's.
+Charging order protection for single-member LLCs is not explicitly codified to the same degree, and court expertise in business matters is limited.
+If you have low litigation risk and want to minimize every dollar, those trade-offs may be acceptable.
+If you value the certainty of well-tested statutes, Wyoming's $60/yr buys that.

-Formation route: New Mexico is primarily a DIY formation state.
-The LLC formation guide walks through the direct filing process.
-Some formation services (Northwest Registered Agent) offer New Mexico, but the major platforms (Atlas, Firstbase, Doola) do not.
+New Mexico is primarily a DIY formation state.
+The LLC formation guide covers the direct filing process.
+Northwest Registered Agent offers New Mexico, but Atlas, Firstbase, and Doola do not.

 Is Nevada a good state for a non-resident LLC?

 Nevada is the most aggressively marketed LLC state.
-"No state income tax," "strongest asset protection," and "business-friendly" appear across formation service ads, blog posts, and YouTube videos.
-For non-resident founders, the marketing does not match the structural reality.
+"No state income tax," "strongest asset protection," and "business-friendly" show up everywhere, from formation service ads to YouTube videos.
+For non-resident founders, the marketing does not match reality.

 The cost problem: Nevada's annual fees are the highest of any commonly cited state: